 Our plant centre offers a huge selection of quality home-grown plants (see our list page).
 As well as our our in-depth ranges of alpines, perennials ferns and grasses we offer a good range of choice shrubs and bedding (when in season).
 Our friendly and knowledgeable staff are on hand to help in your selections.

 Orders for collection can be placed by email, fax, phone or post.
 We request at least 48 hours notice of collection to allow us time to prepare such orders.

 In addition, we offer a mail order service with a secure online shopping facility.
 We send all year round (weather permitting) and if a plant is on the list then it should be available.

 If you would like a printed copy of our latest catalogue please send six second class stamps with your name and address to Macplants.

-Our mail order service is now very busy and plants are being sent as soon as possible!
+Our mail order service is still busy and plants are being sent as soon as possible.

 For our trade customers we are open Monday-Friday by appointment only.

 Spring is hopefully on its way after a rough spell and what feels like a long winter.
 Many plants are starting to showsigns of life again and we're all looking forward to welcoming our customers again both old and new.